 See below for the latest ways we are working to ease the financial burdens of COVID-19 for our member-owners.

 If you experience a hardship, East County Schools offers relief options that may help such as new Emergency Relief Loans, Credit Cards and Lines of Credit.
-Please call us at (619) 588-1515 for assistance.
+Please call or text us at (619) 588-1515 for assistance.

 Don't be a Fraud Victim